-1. First stop is for breakfast of a classic West Coast benny at Tomahawk in North Vancouver.
-The restaurant is legendary on the North Shore for being one of the oldest restaurants (originally opening in 1926) and for it’s classic diner style.
-Your chosen breakfast dish is a traditional benny with free range eggs and fresh and local salmon smothered in a dill hollandaise.
+1. The first stop is for breakfast.
+Try a classic West Coast benny at Tomahawk in North Vancouver.
+The restaurant is legendary on the North Shore for being one of the oldest restaurants (originally opening in 1926) and for its classic diner style.
+Your chosen breakfast dish is a traditional benny with free-range eggs and fresh and local salmon smothered in a dill hollandaise.
 Now you’re ready for the day!

-2. Now it’s time to see the great salmon in its natural habitat.
+2. It’s time to see the great salmon in its natural habitat.
 Make your way to Capilano River Regional Park, where you can explore a variety of trails depending on ability and time, but today we would recommend the Coho Loop given the theme.
-The loop is a short trail of around 0.5 miles but in that short distance it takes you alongside the Capilano River and over two bridges for the best birds eye view.
+The loop is a short trail of around 0.5 miles but in that short distance, it takes you alongside the Capilano River and over two bridges for the best birds-eye view.

 3. While you are in the area you, of course, need to visit our biggest salmon attraction – the Capilano Salmon Hatchery!
 The hatchery is a FREE attraction and self-guided tour that tells you about the salmon life cycle.
 A highlight is the fish ladders that give you a close-up glimpse of salmon jumping in action!

-6. For dinner a sure-fire choice to sample the region’s best salmon is The Salmon House on the Hill.
+6. For dinner, a sure-fire choice to sample the region’s best salmon is The Salmon House on the Hill.
 It’s a celebrated restaurant decorated with beautiful aboriginal art and serving West Coast cuisine.
-Its location up in the mountains gives it an unrivaled view of downtown and the inlet making you meal even more special.
+Its location up in the mountains gives it an unrivalled view of downtown and the inlet making your meal even more special.
 Enjoy the Alder Grilled Salmon Trio which will give you a taste of Chinook, Sockeye, and Coho salmon.

 7. It’s been a fun-packed day and now it’s time to return to your hotel for a good night’s rest before tomorrow’s busy day!
 The Lonsdale Quay Hotel has a great location within the Lonsdale Quay Market for easy salmon access!

-Explore more: The neighbourhoods you were in today also include Capliano Suspension Bridge, Park Royal, and Ambleside Park.
+Explore more: The neighbourhoods you were in today also include Capilano Suspension Bridge, Park Royal, and Ambleside Park.